joeyhdz/Stats-Project-2/knit files/project.md

   geom_text(aes(label = paste0(perc * 100, "%")), vjust = 2, size = 5, color = "black")
 ```

-Fracture - bonetreat (bone medications both at enrollment and follow-up)
+Fracture - Bonetreat (Bone Medications Both at Enrollment & Follow-up)

 - When an individual is in the category of No treatment at both
   enrollment and follow-up the chances of having a fracture are much
-  higher(68% vs. 32%) even though there is only a 25% of having a
+  higher (68% versus 32%) even though there is only a 25% of having a
   fracture.

 ``` r